MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/11-Use-spark-nobooks-in-Synapse-Pipeline copy.md

 # Use spark notebooks in Synapse Pipeline

-In this exercise, we're going to create a parquet file using the Azure Synapse Pipeline and a Azure Synapse Notebook which we created earlier to create a parquet file passing the runId of the pipeline as the name of the folder in which the contents are stored.
+In this exercise, we're going to create an Azure Synapse Analytics pipeline that includes an activity to run an Apache Spark notebook..

 This exercise should take approximately **45** minutes to complete.